 There should be specific conditions to activate that plan, a chain of command, emergency functions, and instructions on who will perform them.
 There should also be evacuation processes (routes and exits, a way to account for personnel, customers, visitors, and any equipment needed).

 These plans must be in writing at the workplace and available for employees to review.
-There is an exception for an employer with less than 10 employees, which allows for plans to be communicated orally.
+There is an exception for an employer with less than ten employees, allowing oral communication.

 Here’s a quick breakdown of the required process: